Planning Drawings

 # Drawings for permission in the UK

-In the UK, when building anything regardless of how small or big the construction or changes will be, you’ll need to get planning consent from the council.
+In the UK, when building anything regardless of how small or big the construction is, you’ll need to get planning consent from the council.

-If your project involves more minor improvements like extension or loft conversion, then it falls under the Permitted development, where the applicate applies to the board for the certificate of lawfulness.
+If your project involves more minor improvements like extension or loft conversion, it falls under the Permitted development.
+It is where the applicate applies to the board for the certificate of lawfulness.

-But if your project involves the creation of anything new or any large construction, then planning permission will be required.
+But if your project involves the creation of anything new or any large construction, then planning permission is must .
 In general terms, the application drawings include both existing and proposed elevations of the site.

 # What is the planning portal?

-Planning Portal is a website where all the information and guidance regarding Building Regulations are published.
+Planning Portal is a website where all the information and guidance on Building Regulations are published.

-It was acknowledged in 2002 by the UK government to process all the planning applications in England and Wales electronically.
+It was enacted in 2002 by the UK government.
+Its aim is processing all the planning applications in England and Wales electronically.

-The planning portal works as a channel between the Architects, planning consultants, or anyone who is submitting the form and the local planning authority who will be dealing with it.
+The planning portal works as a channel.
+It is a connection between the Architects, planning consultants, or anyone who is submitting the form.
+And finally it gets to the local planning authority who will be dealing with it.

-Whenever any rules or guidance regarding Building regulation is passed or updated, it always found in the planning portal for reference.
+Whenever any rules or guidance about Building regulation updates, it`s always found in the planning portal for reference.
 You can visit www.planningportal.co.uk for any advice regarding building regulations.